Welcome to DNI

 Copyright is a form of protection provided by the laws of the United States (Title 17, U.S. Code and 1976 Copyright Act) to authors of literary, dramatic, musical, artistic, and other intellectual works, both published and unpublished.
 The principle of “Fair Use” allows for the public to freely utilize portions of copyrighted material for purposes of commentary or criticism, including limited academic use.
 Complete information about copyright may be obtained from the U.S. Copyright Office, or online at www.copyright.gov.

 DNI students and employees are not permitted to engage in activities that violate U.S. copyright laws, including the unlawful reproduction or distribution of copyrighted material through physical or electronic means.
-Those found to be in violation of plagiarism or copyright laws will be referred to the Office of the Dean and may face disciplinary action, including but not limited to: failure to receive credit on an academic exercise, course failure, and/or dismissal from the school.
+Those found to be in violation of plagiarism or copyright laws will be referred to the Student Conduct Committee and may face disciplinary action, including but not limited to: failure to receive credit on an academic exercise, course failure, and/or dismissal from the school.
 Those referred to the Office of the Dean will receive notification of disciplinary action.
 Appeals may be filed with the Office of the Dean within seven business days from receiving notification.
-The Appeals Committee will review the case and notify the student of the outcome within 30 days of receiving the appeal.
+The Dean of Nursing will review the case and notify the student of the outcome within 30 days of receiving the appeal.
+The decision of the Dean is the final decision and cannot be appealed.
 Records and evidence of such actions may also be shared with proper legal authorities for prosecution.
 Unauthorized distribution of copyrighted material, including peer-to-peer file sharing may be subject to civil and criminal liabilities.
 The penalties for violation may be found at www.copyright.gov.

 Tobacco, Drug, and Alcohol Regulations and Policies